stardog-union/launchpad-docs/providers/okta.md

 Okta can be used both as a login provider to authenticate users into Launchpad and as an SSO connection provider to authenticate users against Stardog endpoints.

 > [!TIP]
-> For Voicebox JWT authentication with Okta (On-Behalf-Of token exchange flow), see [JWT Authentication & Token Exchange](../voicebox.md#jwt-authentication--token-exchange).
+> For Voicebox JWT authentication with Okta (On-Behalf-Of token exchange flow), see [JWT Authentication with Okta](../guides/jwt-authentication-okta.md).

 ## Login Provider Configuration